ToniLMM/Blog-Robotica-Movil/README.md

 ### Final Algorithm

+The second algorithm consists of a 4 state machine: 'FORWARD', 'BACK', 'TURN', 'SPIRAL'.
+This algorithm starts with a increasing spiral until the laser detects an obstacle.
+When the vacuum detects an obstacle goes back (state 'BACK') and immediately rotates with a random angle (state 'TURN').
+After that the robot continues on its way in a straight line (state 'FORWARD') until it detects an obstacle again where the loop repeats indefinitely.
+However the spiral has a 5% of probability of being executed again.

 ### Observations

 In many attempts I have had problems with 2 specific places where the robot got stuck because the space between the table leg and the sofa was exactly the same as the width of the vacuum cleaner.
 That's why the robot always got stuck when it entered these holes

 ![WhatsApp Image 2023-09-28 at 20 33 26](https://github.com/ToniLMM/Blog-Robotica-Movil/assets/92941378/439c2e96-85d5-4838-b62c-0bbaa4311e38)